gettek/terraform-azurerm-policy-as-code/modules/exemption/README.md

 Exemptions can be used where `not_scopes` become time sensitive or require alternative methods of approval for audit trails.
 Learn more about Azure Policy [exemption structure](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/exemption-structure).

+> 💡**Note:** This module also allows you to exempt multiple scope types at once (e.g. resource group and individual resource) when using a `for_each` loop as in the example below.

 ## Examples

 ### At Management Group Scope with Optional Metadata